Gexkill/sweng2/CI/src/index.md

 ##3.3.
 Role

 Usages and javadoc suggest us that this class is very important because it can be seen as the standard "manager" of apache tomacat catalina (that is a servlets server).
 In fact this class belongs to an host implementation (that uses it to manage all features inserted at high level) and it contains the servlets.
-In fact in the *context pattern* (Contextual Information) we have a main class context that contains the main information, in this case it contains the servlets, and it refers or allows to modify the requests or responses via interceptors (in fact it extends *ContainerBase*).
+In fact in the *context pattern* (Contextual Information) we have a main class context containing the main information, in this case it contains the servlets, and it refers or allows to modify the requests or responses via interceptors (in fact it extends *ContainerBase*).
 The *context pattern* is very useful where there is a great amount of data.
-It is for example used in android applications to interact with the user.
+For example it is used in android applications to interact with the user.
 With this pattern you can manage a lot of features.
-From the usage side, features can be inserted dynamically via a single object, and from the creation side you can chose where to use these features simply by choosing the appropriate context (the appropriate web application in this case).
+From the usage side, features can be inserted dynamically via a single object, and from the creation side you can choose where to use these features simply by choosing the appropriate context (the appropriate web application in this case).
 All data must pass via the context.
 **TODO improve**